Are you focusing your attention on new opportunities? Or keeping focus on current clients to see if there are additional opportunities there?

 When you finalize a deal with a client and are looking for new business, it is common for sales professionals to dust off their hands of the prior project and start fresh with new companies.
 When you are brainstorming on how to fill the gap, did you know that it is more affordable to dig into your current clientele and see what challenges you may be able to help them with rather than jumping in with a new customer?

-The problem is it can cost 10 times more to acquire a new customer than it does to sell more to an existing customer.
+It often times costs 10 times more to acquire a new client than it does to sell to an existing client.

 But, selling more to an existing customer can be difficult without the right strategy and tools.

 White space is the gap between what products or services your customer has invested in, and the other products or services that your company or business has to offer.

 For example, financial advisors who offer mutual funds, exchange traded funds and insurance have many individuals and households as customers.
 One customer may already have a 401K consisting of mutual funds and also have a life insurance policy.

 But the financial advisor has many other products she can offer her customer based on demographics such as age, marital status and annual salary.
 The gap between the financial advisor's available products and the products the customer has been offered is the whitespace.

 The financial advisor must now discover what her customer has purchased, in order to offer other complementing products.

 The same formula applies to the account executive that sells to businesses.
 The account executive must identify the business processes used with his customer.

 Then, he must understand the critical business issue or pain point with that business process.
 If the company has a project in the works to solve the pain point in the business, the account executive must find a solution to match the pain point.